MHE under parametric uncertainty -- Robust state estimation without informative data: Motivating Example

 implies that a stable state estimator exists and hence that system~\eqref{eq:sys_academic} admits an exponential $\delta$-IOOS Lyapunov function according to Definition~\ref{def:dIOOS_Lyap} with any $\eta\in (0,1)$ (compare Proposition~\ref{prop:existence_dIOOS_Lyap}).
 The input $u_t$ is chosen as

 The input is zero over long periods of time and the state asymptotically converges to zero.
 Hence, the ratio of the excitation signal compared to the noise becomes very small.
-As shown in Figure~\ref{fig:motivating_example}, the parameter diverges for such a standard MHE formulation.
+As shown in Figure~\ref{fig:motivating_example}, the parameter diverges for such a standard MHE formulation\footnote{Note that all MHE approaches applied to this motivating example are implemented in Python using CasADi~\cite{andersson2019casadi} and the solver IPOPT~\cite{Waechter2005}.} for joint state and parameter estimation.
 Consequently, whenever the output contains informative data (when the input is equal to~$1$), the drifted parameter estimate leads to an increasing state estimation error.
 This phenomena is known as bursting in classical adaptive control~\cite{Anderson1985,Middleton1988} and is depicted in the zoom-in in Figure~\ref{fig:motivating_example}.
-Thus, robust convergence of the resulting state and parameter estimate is \emph{not} guaranteed.
+Thus, robust stability of the resulting state and parameter estimate is \emph{not} guaranteed.
 Note that this problem equally occurs if an MHE scheme~\eqref{eq:MHE_state_and_parameter} without discounting ($\eta = 1$) is applied.
-In the remainder of the paper, we propose a novel MHE formulation which overcomes this issue by using a different prior weighting, which allows us to establish stability in the state estimates even in the absence of~PE.
+In the next section, we show how to overcome this issue by replacing the prior weighting with a regularization on the (constant) prior parameter estimate $\bar{\theta}_0$.
+In particular, we follow ideas from classical adaptive control to prevent ill-conditioned parameter estimation problems, compare our discussion in Section~\ref{sec:discussion_adaptive} below.